Causation Lecture

 And thus, because guardrails would have likely prevented the fall, it was ruled that there was a causal link between the lack of guardrails and the injury to the claimant.

-In contrast, Barnett v Chelsea and Kensington Management Committee showcases a failed but for test.
+In contrast, Barnett v Chelsea and Kensington Hospital Management Committee showcases a failed but for test.

-Case in Focus: Barnett v Chelsea and Kensington Management Committee [1956] AC 613
+Case in Focus: Barnett v Chelsea and Kensington Hospital Management Committee [1969] 1 QB 428

-The claimant presented himself at a hospital emergency department whilst suffering from stomach pain and vomiting.
+The claimant attended a hospital emergency department after drinking tea at work which had made him and two colleagues violently ill.
 He was seen by a nurse, who spoke to a doctor, who told her to send the claimant home and for him to call his GP in the morning.
 Five hours later the claimant died from arsenic poisoning.
 However, it was established that had the claimant been seen by a doctor he still would have died from the poisoning - there was nothing that the defendant could have done to save him.

 Thus, applying the but for test, the courts established that there was no factual causation - the injury to the claimant would have occurred regardless of the defendant's conduct.